tweag/chainsail/docs/initial_poc.md

 This service allows users to sample high-dimensional, multimodal probability distributions via a combination of "local" sampling (via, most certainly, HMC or a variant) and "global" sampling (via a Replica Exchange (RE) algorithm).
 After a user submits a sampling problem, the service will then do several preliminary sampling runs and automatically tune parameters such as number of replicas, the temperature schedule etc. via histogram reweighting and the density of states.
 Once this optimization is finished, a production run is performed.
 After the production run is done, the user gets a link to a cloud bucket, which contains the samples, sampling statistics such as acceptance rates and an estimate of the density of states.

 ## Components of this service
-We have a sketch of the components available [here](https://docs.google.com/drawings/d/1dfO6ECrAy6SGIzeKcRk97zWtKm6InBXZsy-d6BQyiXU).
+We have a sketch of the components available [here](/images/service_architecture.png).

-Additional notes on the components can be found [here](https://docs.google.com/document/d/1NrI1zmHi2Lh3E7vqYvLhgEH4VZ3FSJzg9Z-62myycsU/edit?ts=5ff59174#)

 ### Replica Exchange implementation
 At the heart of this initial proof-of-concept is a [Replica Exchange (RE) implementation](https://github.com/simeoncarstens/rexfw/tree/py3) Simeon wrote for his research back then.
-We have [forked this project](https://github.com/tweag/rexfw) in the Tweag org for the development of resaas.
+We have [forked this project](https://github.com/tweag/rexfw/tree/resaas) in the Tweag org for the development of Chainsail.
 It uses the Message Passing Interface (MPI) to communicate between one (unfortunately still badly named) master process and several slave processes, each of which is responsible for local sampling of a single replica.
 It should be easily possible to extend this implementation to means of communication between replicas other than MPI.